yanganto/relayer-game/README.md

 > The rpc on chain allow relayer to submit headers, and any one to challenge blocks still in challenge time.
 > The offchain worker keep updating the next sampling tartget.

-Here is the [pseudo code](./pseudo/relayer-challenger/relayer.md) for the relayer, this code is the same with the initial relayer in `relayer-only` model
+Here is the [pseudo code](./pseudo/relayer-challenger/relayer.md) for the relayer, this code is the same with the initial relayer in `relayers-only` model
 > The client first submit the initial header, and than keep watch the `next_sampling_block`, and submit header of `next_sampling_block`.
 >
 > submit the initial header